Stock to buy During a Crippling Market: Tonix Pharmaceuticals Holding Corp. (TNXP)

 The latest trade, Performances and Moving Averages give us the following Picture

 The share price of Tonix Pharmaceuticals Holding Corp.
-(NASDAQ:TNXP) dipped -4.72% to close Monday’s market session at $1.21, lower as compared to yesterday’s close.
-The stock price fluctuated between $1.20 and $1.27 throughout the trading session with the volume trading being 9753913 shares, which represented a significant variation when compared to the three months average volume of 41.08 million shares.
-The firm’s stock price fluctuated -18.79% within the last five trades and 1.68% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 42.69% in the last 6 months and 81.95% was added to its value over the previous 3 months.
-TNXP stock is trading at a margin of -2.92%, -3.19% and 34.84% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+(NASDAQ:TNXP) dipped -4.69% to close Thursday’s market session at $1.22, lower as compared to yesterday’s close.
+The stock price fluctuated between $1.20 and $1.295 throughout the trading session with the volume trading being 9621627 shares, which represented a significant variation when compared to the three months average volume of 41.26 million shares.
+The firm’s stock price fluctuated -6.87% within the last five trades and 7.96% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 45.24% in the last 6 months and 78.89% was added to its value over the previous 3 months.
+TNXP stock is trading at a margin of -2.78%, -3.87% and 34.60% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Tonix Pharmaceuticals Holding Corp.’s Profitability and Valuation Ratios Tell Us About the Stock?